Nurses have many options to make monthly student loan payments more manageable, including several paths to student loan forgiveness.

 These plans provide nurses with options other than forbearance if they’re having trouble making monthly payments and will adjust your monthly payment amount based on your adjusted gross income and family size – not how much you owe.

-To learn more about each IDR plan and determine which one is right for you, visit our resources below or schedule a complimentary 30-minute consultation with one of our student loan specialists.
+To learn more about each IDR plan and determine which one is right for you, visit our resources below:

 Depending on the state you live and work in, you could be eligible for state-sponsored student loan forgiveness.
 Usually designed to address health professional staffing shortages and the needs of medically underserved communities, these programs often require 2–4-year commitments, sometimes with the option to extend.